ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-prepare-dynamics-365-for-sales-for-integration.md

 1. Choose **Setup and Extensions**, and then choose **Assisted Setup**.
 2. Choose **Set up the Dynamics 365 Sales Connection** to start the assisted setup guide.
-3. Vyplňte pole podle potřeby.
+3. Podle potřeby vyplňte pole.
 4. Optionally, there are advanced settings that can enhance security and enable additional capabilities, such as sales order processing and viewing inventory levels.
 The following table describes the advanced settings.

 | Field | Description |